practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Erlang: Gleam on vm BEAM/README.md

 Expect to use **Erlang** resources for certain functionalities.
 Also be aware that this is a young programming language, where changes are still common.

 Gleam code can also be transpiled into **JavaScript** code.

+Re "minimalistic functional language", here an example:

+> [!NOTE]
+> You cannot print the type of a variable during runtime!

+(Theoretically) you could do this indirectly by delibertalely making errors in your code and then looking at the tip of the _$ gleam test_ command.

 (TBD)